polterguy/polterguy.github.io/documentation/magic.lambda.sockets/index.md

-# Using Web Sockets and SignalR from Hyperlambda
+# magic.lambda.sockets

-This project provides web sockets hooks for for Magic.
+This project provides web sockets slots for Hyperlambda.
 The main idea of the project, is that it allows you to resolve Hyperlambda files, execute these, passing in a URL and JSON arguments over a web socket connection - In addition to subscribing to messages published by the server over a web socket connection from some client of your choosing.
 The project builds